MultiMote/niimblue/README.md

 Niimbot printers webui.
 Design and print labels right from your browser.

-There is no code yet.
-It will be pushed when I finish a library and ui.
-It is very raw.

-If you really want to see how it made, you can browse source code [here](https://gitee.mmote.ru/MultiMote/niimblue-nightly) (you will see auto-generated daily commits, after first release repository will be deleted).
+There is no code in the main branch yet.
+You can browse source code at the [draft](https://github.com/MultiMote/niimblue/tree/draft) branch.

 Tested printers: